boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The underlying networking architectures for edge computing usually provide relatively static service dispatching.
 In such architectures, the service traffic is often directed to the closest edge from a routing perspective or to the server with the most computing resources without considering the network status, and even sometimes simply based on static configurations.

-As described in {{?I-D.liu-can-ps-usecases}}, traffic steering that takes into account computing resource metrics would benefit several services, such as augmented reality or augmented/virtual reality (AR/VR).
+As described in {{?I-D.yao-cats-ps-usecases}}, traffic steering that takes into account computing resource metrics would benefit several services, such as augmented reality or augmented/virtual reality (AR/VR).
 This document provides an architectural framework, which will enable compute- and network-aware traffic steering decisions in edge computing.

 The Computing-Aware Traffic Steering (CATS) framework assumes that there may be multiple service instances running on different edge nodes, globally providing one single service.
 A single edge may have limited computing resources (such as CPU or GPU) available, and different edges likely have different resources available.
 A single edge may host multiple instances of a service, or just one.